 There was one thing that was a big tricky, though: which triggers to warn for?
 You see, although many triggers are straightforward and clear (sexual assault, child abuse, etc.), triggers can also be very personal and very specific to an individual.
 Even something perfectly innocent in its own right can potentially set someone off.
 In fact, anything can be a trigger: a song, a taste, a piece of furniture.
-I remember reading the account of a sexual assault survivor who had no problem whatsoever watching graphic fictional rape scenes, but who can’t stand listening to the song that was playing on the car radio when her assault happened because it brings it all rushing back.
+I remember reading the account of a sexual assault survivor who had no problem whatsoever watching graphic scenes of fictional sexual assault, but who can’t stand listening to the song that was playing on the car radio when her assault happened because it brings it all rushing back.
 Human brains are amazing, but also weird and not always particularly helpful.

 So, because these feminist blogs were particularly dedicated to keeping their space safe, in addition to warning for common triggers, most of them started accommodating their readers’ more esoteric triggers.
 It was impossible to warn for every single possibly triggering thing, but most of these feminist bloggers didn’t think it was too much of a burden to start warning for specific things upon request.
 If you were triggered by peanut-butter-and-jelly sandwiches, or the word ‘moist’, or Hey Arnold!, you could request that they warn for it and they would do so.
 This, too, was a good idea, but it was also the beginning of big problems.

 People who participated in the feminist blogosphere also did other kinds of blogging, you see, and they took this concept with them when they switched spaced.
 Suddenly, trigger warnings were all over fandom, particularly the female-dominated side of fandom on Livejournal etc. And as people whose only exposure to the term was in fandom started using it more and more, semantic drift started setting in.
 People started using ‘trigger’ as a catch-all for things they didn’t like.
 The term went from specific and useful to vague and meaningless.
 This could maybe have been prevented by pushback from people in the same space who were more familiar with the original meaning, but a quirk of how feminist blog spaces work made this almost impossible.
-Because anything can plausibly be a trigger, and because nobody should have to litigate their traumatic experiences, and because feminist spaces tend to be very big on believing survivors of trauma, it was considered extremely rude – offensive, even – to question somebody’s triggers.
+Because anything can plausibly be a trigger, and because nobody should have to litigate their traumatic experiences, and because feminist spaces tend (for good and obvious reasons) to be very big on believing survivors of trauma, it was considered extremely rude – offensive, even – to question somebody’s triggers.
 If someone said they were triggered by something, that was the end of the discussion; you took them at their word and moved on.
 This was a good rule when you were in a space where everyone was clear on the definitions and had a dedication to the same issues, but as ‘trigger warnings’ seeped out into more general use, it led to a lot of situations where the term ‘trigger’ was being tossed around cavalierly, and everyone else was more or less helpless to say anything about it.